top of page

 WHO Group 2: PH Associated with Left-Sided Heart Disease

-Lung diseases can lead to hypoxia (lower blood oxygen levels).
-Hypoxia causes vasoconstriction (narrowing of pulmonary arteries due to spasm), resulting in PH.
+Lung diseases can lead to lower blood oxygen levels (hypoxia).
+Hypoxia causes the pulmonary arteries to spam and narrow (vasoconstriction), resulting in pulmonary hypertension.

 • COPD